 Change 27.6.3 as follows:

-An HE beamformer initiates an HE non-trigger-based (non-TB) sounding sequence by sending an individually addressed NDP Announcement frame that contains one STA Info field that is addressed to an HE beamformee.
+An HE beamformer initiates an HE non-trigger-based (non-TB) sounding sequence by transmitting an individually addressed NDP Announcement frame to an HE beamformee that contains one STA Info field that identifies that HE beamformee (or, as described below, has the AID11 subfield set to 0).

-An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit SU feedback over full bandwidth.
+An HE beamformer may initiate an HE non-TB sounding sequence to solicit SU or CQI feedback over full bandwidth, where supported by the HE beamformee.

-An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit a feedback variant over full bandwidth only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant over full bandwidth computed based on parameters not supported by the HE beamformee (see 27.6.2 (Sounding sequences and support)).
+An HE beamformer may initiate an HE non-TB sounding sequence to solicit a feedback variant over full bandwidth only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit that feedback variant (see 27.6.2 (Sounding sequences and support)).

-An HE beamformer shall not initiate an HE non-TB sounding sequence to solicit any feedback variant over partial bandwidth from an HE beamformee.
+An HE beamformer shall not initiate an HE non-TB sounding sequence to solicit any feedback variant over partial bandwidth.

-An HE beamformer initiates an HE trigger-based (TB) sounding sequence by sending a broadcast NDP Announcement frame that contains two or more STA Info fields, where each STA Info field is addressed to an HE beamformee.
+An HE beamformer initiates an HE trigger-based (TB) sounding sequence by transmitting a broadcast NDP Announcement frame that contains one or more STA Info fields, where each STA Info field identifies an HE beamformee.

-An HE beamformer may initiate an HE TB sounding sequence to solicit MU feedback over full bandwidth from an HE beamformee.
+An HE beamformer may initiate an HE TB sounding sequence to solicit SU, MU or CQI feedback over full or partial bandwidth, where supported by the HE beamformee(s).

-An HE beamformer may initiate an HE TB sounding sequence to solicit a feedback variant only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant computed based on parameters not supported by the HE beamformee (see 27.6.2 (Sounding sequences and support)).
+An HE beamformer may initiate an HE TB sounding sequence to solicit a feedback variant only if the feedback variant is computed based on parameters supported by the HE beamformee(s); otherwise the HE beamformer shall not solicit that feedback variant (see 27.6.2 (Sounding sequences and support)).

 The HE beamformer shall initiate an HE sounding sequence by transmitting an HE NDP Announcement frame followed by an HE NDP after a SIFS.
-The HE sounding sequence is a non-TB sounding sequence if the HE NDP Announcement frame is an individually addressed frame; otherwise it is a TB sounding sequence.

-An HE AP shall not send an HE NDP Announcement frame with STA Info fields that are addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.
+An HE AP shall not transmit an HE NDP Announcement frame with STA Info fields that identify STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.

-An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
+An AP that transmits an HE NDP Announcement frame shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.